Query API

 Query Data Method

-This POST method runs a query on data in Kentik's KDE (see KDE Tables) and returns results in a JSON results array.
+The Query Data POST method executes a query on Kentik's KDE data (see KDE Tables) and returns results in a JSON results array.

 HTTP Request

-The following table shows the path and HTTP request for this call (with placeholders in italics):
+The following table shows the path and HTTP request for the Query Data method (with placeholders in italics):

 URL | https://api.kentik.com/api/v5/query/topXdata |